aroberge/ideas/README.md

 I thought it would make sense to create a versatile projects which I could use as the basis of other projects.
 An obvious benefit is that I will need to fix bugs in a single project.

+### Additional motivation

+Often, on python-ideas, a suggestion is made to someone that proposes something new to try it by modifying Python using an import hook.
+I have yet to see a case of someone following up on that idea.
+I believe that the main reason is that most people do not know how to do this.

+So, by creating this project, I'm hoping that enough examples will be created that could be easily adapted for exploring proposals submitted to python-ideas.

 ## Tools